 6. Privacy Act Statement.
 GSA is authorized to collect the information you provide under section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Public Law No. 106-554, codified at 44 U.S.C. § 3516).
 This information is needed to process your request and allow GSA to reply accordingly.
 You do not have to furnish the information, but failure to do so may prevent your request from being processed.
 The information you furnish is almost never used for any purpose other than to process and respond to your request.
 However, GSA may disclose information to a congressional office in response to an inquiry made on your behalf to the Department of Justice, a court or other tribunal when the information is relevant and necessary to litigation, or to a contractor or another federal agency to help accomplish a function related to this process.

 7. Paperwork Reduction Act Statement.
 This information collection meets the clearance requirements of 44 U.S.C. § 3507, as amended by Section 2 of the Paperwork Reduction Act of 1995.
 You are not required to answer these questions unless GSA displays a valid Office of Management and Budget control number.
 We estimate that it will take you about 15 minutes to gather the necessary facts and answer the questions.

-8. Request for correction of information under Section 515 of Public Law 106-554 must be sent to GSA electronically by filling out the Data Correction Sheet, which may be found at: www.gsa.gov/section515/Section 515 - Correction Form.
-You may also email us at Section515@gsa.gov.
+8. Requests for correction of information under Section 515 of Public Law 106-554 must be sent to GSA electronically by filling out the Section 515 Data Correction Sheet, or by email at Section515@gsa.gov.

 What information is not subject to the Information Quality Guidelines?